Dewa Sanzan, a famous mountain worship venue that symbolizes "life, death, and rebirth" (Yamagata Prefecture)

 table of contents

-The three mountains in Yamagata Prefecture are general term for the three mountains, Mt.
-Haguro, Mt.
-Gassan, and Mt.
-Yudono, and are famous nationwide as sacred sites for mountain worship and Shugendo.
+Dewa Sanzan is the collective name for three mountains in Yamagata Prefecture: Mount Haguro, Mount Gassan, and Mount Yudono, and is famous nationwide as a sacred place for mountain worship and Shugendo.

-Dewa Sanzan is a general term for the three sacred mountains located in the central part of Yamagata Prefecture.
+Dewa Sanzan is the collective name for three sacred mountains located in the center of Yamagata Prefecture.

-Since ancient times, it has been considered a sacred site for mountain worship and Shugendo, and has been considered a pilgrimage mountain that symbolizes "life, death, and rebirth."
+Since ancient times, it has been considered a sacred place for mountain worship and Shugendo, and a mountain of pilgrimage symbolizing life, death, and rebirth

 Characteristics of each mountain